Cumulo-pro/cumulo-horcrux/docs/metrics-dashboard.md

 Each block, cosigners exchange ephemeral nonce secrets (one-time cryptographic values) before signing.
 This metric measures the time since the last exchange on a given cosigner.

 This value **should not exceed the block time**.
-If it does, a cosigner missed a block cycle — this may indicate a Raft joining issue or connectivity problem between cosigners.
+If it does, a cosigner missed a block cycle, this may indicate a Raft joining issue or connectivity problem between cosigners.

-The dashboard shows `max by (chain)` — the worst-case value per chain across all cosigners.
+The dashboard shows `max by (chain)`, the worst-case value per chain across all cosigners.

 | Expected behavior | Problem indicator |
 |------------------|-------------------|